PouekDEV/liquidWeb/README.md

 # liquidWeb

 > [!WARNING]
 > I'm not responsible for any damage to your equipment.
-If anything get stuck your best option is to turn off your pc and disconnect it from power for a minute or two before restarting it.
+If anything get stuck your best option is to turn off your PC and disconnect it from power for a minute or two before restarting it.

 A simple program based on [AIOLCDUnchained](https://github.com/brokenmass/AIOLCDUnchained) by [brokenmass](https://github.com/brokenmass).